tldr-pages/tldr/pages/common/latexdiff.md

 > Determine differences between two LaTeX files.
 > More information: <https://ctan.org/pkg/latexdiff>.

-- Determine changes between different versions of a LaTeX file.
-The resulting LaTeX file can be compiled and shows differences underlined:
+- Determine changes between different versions of a LaTeX file (The resulting LaTeX file can be compiled to show differences underlined.):

 `latexdiff {{old.tex}} {{new.tex}} > {{diff.tex}}`